Salty's Stories of the Nutcrackers

 SALTY’S MAGICAL NUTCRACKER STORIES

-In 2007 the annual downtown Seattle “Nutcracker March” headed to Salty’s for their new home in West Seattle, Des Moines and Portland.
+In 2007 the annual downtown Seattle “Nutcracker March” headed to Salty’s Seafood Grills for their new home.
 Beckoned by Salty’s owner Gerry Kingen, the giant nutcrackers saw 2007 as the third and final season of the fundraiser for Northwest Center called the “Nutcracker March” inspired by the Pacific Northwest Nutcracker Ballet.
 The fund-raiser benefitting Northwest Center started in downtown Seattle as a public art display.
 Individually designed by local Northwest artists, these seven-foot tall colorful sculptures used to stand guard in downtown Seattle and now they are found at Salty’s from early December into the new year!
 Read their stories below!

 So Much Depends